huangw/dev_flow-gem/README.md

 one + represent a 1st degree (level) task, ++ represent a second degree task, ....
 Task degree with smaller number may contains several tasks with higher degree number.

-- `branch_name` must contains only a-z, 0-9 and underscore, which is used as git branch name, and also serves as a id for that task within the same ROADMAP file.
+- `branch_name` must contains only a-z, 0-9, dot and underscore, which is used as git branch name, and also serves as a id for that task within the same ROADMAP file.

 - `taskname` could use any characters provide not contains 'date like' parts (see the next description).